 Glass (or "cellophane") noodles are thin and as transparent as the name suggests.
 Healthier than wheat noodles, glass noodles are made from green beans, broad beans, and peas, which makes them gluten-free and a source of iron, calcium, and fiber.
 They are opaque (white) until soaked in water.
 Look for them at your local Asian store sold in dried bundles/packages (check ingredients to be sure they are "glass" noodles - look for bean or pea flour).
 Made with my savory sauce, these noodles are truly irresistible!
 (Includes instructions for vegetarians.)

-- 7-8 ounces vermicelli noodles (Thai-style very thin, clear noodles made of bean/pea flour)
+- 7 to 8 ounces vermicelli noodles (Thai-style very thin, clear noodles made of bean/pea flour)

 - 1 bell pepper (red, de-seeded and sliced)